jeBoyKevin/kwetter/backend/accountservice/README.md

 **Payload**

 The second part of the token is the payload, which contains the claims.
-Claims are statements about an entity (typically, the user) and additional metadata.
+Claims are statements about an entity (typically, the account) and additional metadata.
 There are three types of claims: reserved, public, and private claims.

 - **Reserved claims**: These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some of them are: iss (issuer), exp (expiration time), sub (subject), aud (audience), and others.